Welcome to our Maths Page

 The school aims to provide a mathematically stimulating environment:

-- through displays that promote mathematical thinking and discussion
+- through displays and maths hubs that promote mathematical thinking and discussion

 - through displays of pupils’ work that celebrate achievement